microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deployments.md

 ---
-title: "Deployments in the Windows Autopatch"
+title: "Deployments in Windows Autopatch"
-description: "Use the Windows Autopatch to create deployments, configure settings, and set lifecycle state.
+description: "Use Windows Autopatch to create deployments, configure settings, and set lifecycle state.
 Assign a device to multiple deployments."
 author: "ryan-k-williams"
 ms.localizationpriority: medium
 ms.subservice: autopatch
 doc_type: conceptualPageType
 ---

-# Deployments in the Windows Autopatch
+# Deployments in Windows Autopatch

-Deployments are the foundation of the Windows Autopatch.
+Deployments are the foundation of Windows Autopatch.
 Through a deployment, you can target a set of devices to receive specific content from Windows Update, such as a [software update](windowsupdates-software-updates.md).

 Deployments have the following key aspects: